Gender Inequality Index

-UNDP’s role in the development of the Government’s 7th National Socio-Economic Development Plan (2011-2015) has resulted in a focus on high economic growth that benefits all people and does not harm the environment.
-In addition, achieving the MDGs is incorporated as a key goal of the plan, in addition to an overall target of graduation of the Least Developed Coutry (LDC) status by 2020.
+UNDP’s role in the development of the Government’s 8th National Socio-Economic Development Plan (2016-2020) has resulted in a focus on high economic growth that benefits all people and does not harm the environment.
+In addition, localising the SDGs is incorporated in the plan, in addition to an overall target of eligibility for graduation from Least Developed Coutry (LDC) status by 2020.

 UXO Lao, the national clearance operator, supported by UNDP, have made over 30,000 hectares of land safe from unexploded ordnance (UXO) since starting programmes in 1996.
 This is equivalent to 300 square kilometers of the country.
 During this period, more than 1 million items of UXO have been destroyed.

 - Area (in sq. km)